North Carolina Child Abuse Defense Lawyers

 - Child abuse by willful act or grossly negligent omission – If the prosecution proves that you did not act intentionally but rather committed a willful act or grossly negligent omission that showed “a reckless disregard for human life,” and the child suffered serious physical injury as a result, you could be convicted of a Class G felony.
 If the act or omission caused serious bodily injury, the charge would be elevated to a Class E felony.

 - Child abuse by prostitution – This is a Class D felony.
 The prosecution must prove that you committed, permitted or encouraged any act of prostitution with or by the child.

 Additionally, you could be charged with child abuse by sexual act if you are the parent or legal guardian of a child who is under age 16 who is accused of committing or allowing the commission of any sexual act upon the child.
 Some people refer to this charge as “child molestation.”
 It is a Class D felony.

-Our Experienced Raleigh Child Abuse Defense Attorneys Are Here for You
+Our Experienced Raleigh Defense Child Abuse Lawyer Are Here for You

 Prosecutors in North Carolina work aggressively to convict defendants charged with child abuse.
 To protect your rights, your family and potentially your freedom, you will need a knowledgeable and understanding criminal defense lawyer in your corner to fight fiercely for you.